WEST PALM BEACH, Fla. — Tropical Storm Erin continues to move west, traveling at about 23 mph with maximum sustained winds of 45 mph.

 TRACKING THE TROPICS: Hurricane Center | Hurricane Guide

-Spaghetti models agree that the storm will curve to the north, hopefully keeping it away from the Caribbean.
-The system is still about seven days away, so models can change.
+Late Thursday and into the weekend, the storm is expected to start moving west-northwest, hopefully keeping it away from the Caribbean.
+The system is still about seven days away, so that models can change.

 There are two other areas to watch— one in the northwestern Atlantic and a trough of low-pressure off of Louisiana's coast that has a chance of developing tropical characteristics.